prooph/documentation/tutorial/event_sourcing_basics.md

 As you can see, we have a variety of different events.
 Not only do we have events that are caused by the customer while interacting with their shopping basket but also events caused by changes in other customers' shopping sessions.
-We even have two "error events" defined: *QuantityStockConflictDetected, ShoppingSessionTimedOut*.
+We even have two "error events" defined: *QuantityStockConflictDetected* and *ShoppingSessionTimedOut*.

 ## Defining Events